AnyBlok/AnyBlok/doc/HOWTO_CREATE_APP.rst

         @classmethod
         def import_declaration_module(cls):
-            from . import config  # noqa
+            from . import config
-            from . import employee  # noqa
+            from . import employee

-    # employee.py describe the model Employee

 **EmployeePosition blok**:

-Some bloks can be installed when other bloks are installed, they are called conditional bloks.
+Some bloks can be installed automatically if some specific other bloks are installed.
+They are called conditional bloks.

 File tree::